darshan-gr/3D-Classification-and-Recognition-on-point-sets-by-Deep-Learning/README.md

     python train.py

 Log files and network parameters will be saved to `log` folder in default.
 Download the Point clouds of <a href="http://modelnet.cs.princeton.edu/" target="_blank">ModelNet40</a> models to the data folder, then convert these files after subsampling to hdf5 format using files provided in `classification/data` directory.
 Each point cloud contains 2048 points uniformly sampled from a shape surface.
 Each cloud is zero-mean and normalized into an unit sphere.
-There are also text files in `data/modelnet40_ply_hdf5_2048` specifying the ids of shapes in h5 files.

 To see HELP for the training script: